-Contracting authorities are obligated under clause 56 (Notification of exclusion of supplier) to notify the relevant appropriate authority within 30 days of a supplier being disregarded, excluded, or replaced due to a relevant exclusion.
+Contracting authorities are obliged under section 59 (Notification of exclusion of supplier) to notify the relevant appropriate authority within 30 days of a supplier being disregarded, excluded, or replaced due to a relevant exclusion.
 Contracting authorities must also provide notice if proceedings are brought under Part 9 relating to the disregard or exclusion of a supplier within 30 days of the proceedings being commenced or determined.

-A Minister of the Crown can investigate, at any time whether a supplier is an excluded or excludable supplier due to a relevant exclusion ground.
-The Minister of the Crown must follow the procedural requirements set out in clause 57 (Investigations of supplier: exclusion grounds) including the issue of a notice to the supplier relating to the investigation.
-An investigating Minister can request by notice, documents and other assistance from contracting authorities and the supplier.
-In accordance with Clause 58, a Minister is required to prepare a report following an investigation under clause 57 and may be required to publish or issue to the supplier the report (or part of it) pursuant to clause 58.
+A Minister of the Crown can investigate, at any time, whether a supplier is an excluded or excludable supplier due to a relevant exclusion ground.
+The Minister of the Crown must follow the procedural requirements set out in section 60 (Investigations of supplier: exclusion grounds) including the issue of a notice to the supplier relating to the investigation.
+An investigating Minister can, request by notice, documents and other assistance from contracting authorities and the supplier.
+In accordance with section 61, a Minister is required to prepare a report following an investigation under section 60 and may be required to publish or issue to the supplier the report (or part of it) pursuant to section 61.

-Clause 59 (Debarment list) provides for the new concept of a "debarment list" first explored in the Green Paper (and the policy of which is considered above).
-This allows a Minister of the Crown to enter the name of a supplier as an excluded or excludable supplier on a list following an investigation under clause 57 by the Minister.
+Section 62 (Debarment list) provides for the new concept of a "debarment list" first explored in the Green Paper.
+This allows a Minister of the Crown to enter the name of a supplier as an excluded or excludable supplier on a list following an investigation under section 60 by the Minister.
 An entry on the debarment list must confirm which exclusion grounds apply to the supplier, if they are mandatory or discretionary and when the Minister expects the ground(s) to no longer apply (and the supplier's name be removed from the debarment list).
 A Minister of the Crown:

-- must publish the debarment list and any amends; - must consult with Welsh Ministers and Northern Ireland Department before entering or removing a supplier form the list; - must keep the list under review; - may amend the list at any time; and - must remove an entry if it is satisfied that the supplier is not an excludable or excluded supplier.
+- must publish the debarment list and any amends; - must consult with Welsh Ministers and Northern Ireland Department before entering or removing a supplier from the list; - must keep the list under review; - may amend the list at any time; and - must remove an entry if it is satisfied that the supplier is not an excludable or excluded supplier.

-A supplier may apply to a Minister of the Crown, at any time, for removal of their name from the debarment list (clause 60, Debarment list: application for removal).
+A supplier may apply to a Minister of the Crown, at any time, for removal of their name from the debarment list (section 64, Debarment list: application for removal).
 The application must only be considered by a Minister if there has been a material change in circumstances since the supplier was listed or since the supplier's last application for removal or, the application is supported by significant information that has not previously been considered by the Minister.

-Clause 61 provides for appeals by suppliers against a decision to enter their names on the debarment list or not to remove their name from the list following an application under clause 60.
+Section 65 provides for appeals by suppliers against a decision to enter their names on the debarment list or not to remove their name from the list following an application under section 64.
 The procedure for bringing and determining such appeals is to be set out in secondary legislation.